codeddave/React-Graphql-Test/README.md

 ## Possible improvement:
-Leverage custom hook to abstract some redundant pieces of code and improve modularity
+Leverage custom hook to abstract some redundant pieces of code and improve modularity.
+Micro interactions to improve user experience